Amazon’s marketplace is getting more and more cut-throat. With increased competition, it’s getting harder to take your slice of the pie.

 Amazon has some pretty powerful tools to help you sell more.

-Most of what Amazon is introducing to the platform these days is focused on brand building.
 Amazon wants robust, recognizable brands selling on its platform.
 That’s why they’re giving these brands the tools to improve their customers’ shopping experience (and ultimately convert more shoppers into buyers).

 To start with, enroll in Brand Registry to be eligible for these tools.

 Once you’re in, you’ll be able to add A+ Content (formerly Enhanced Brand Content) to your product listings.
-This is a superb power-up for your listings, and a big differentiator between you and your competition, if they don’t have A+ Content.
+This is a superb power-up for your listings, and a big differentiator between you and your competition (if they don’t have A+ Content).

 Other tools include Amazon Storefronts, Amazon Attribution, Sponsored Brands and the Brand Dashboard.
 These tools help you increase visibility and recognition of your brand, which ultimately leads to an increase in sales.